-Once you’re done, click the Generate Rules button for RafflePress to automatically generate a set of rules.
+Once you’re done, click the Generate Rules button for RafflePress to generate a set of rules automatically.

-Click Save, and they’ll be added to your contest.
+Click Save, and RaflePress’ll add them to your contest.

-You can also copy and paste those rules in the body of your blog post to make them clearer to participants.
+You can also copy and paste those rules into the body of your blog post to make them clearer to participants.

-Adding your blog giveaway to WordPress is pretty straight-forward.
+Adding your giveaway to your WordPress blog is pretty straightforward.
 RafflePress lets you embed your contest into any post or page using a WordPress content block or shortcode.

 Then click the plus icon in the WordPress editor to add a new content block and search for RafflePress.